15 Facts About Sapphire Gemstones

 - A sapphire is both the modern and traditional birthstone for the month of September.

-- Sapphires come in a variety of rainbow colors - yellow, pink, white, blue and black - no red.
+- Sapphires come in a variety of rainbow colors—yellow, pink, white, blue, and black—but not red.

-- Sapphires are credited in folklore as being sacred, of conveying wisdom, prophecy and divine favor.
+- Sapphires are credited in folklore as being sacred and conveying wisdom, prophecy, and divine favor.

-- In 1880 the sapphire was first discovered in the Himalayas in Kashmir.
+- In 1880, sapphire was first discovered in the Himalayas in Kashmir.

-- A sapphire is a one of the four precious gemstones.
+- A sapphire is one of the four precious gemstones.

-- A sapphire gemstone is rated a 9 on the Mohs scale which defines a gemstones durability based on a scale called the Mohs hardness scale.
+- A sapphire gemstone is rated a 9 on the Mohs scale , which defines a gemstone’s durability based on a scale from 1 through 10.

 - The rarest color sapphires are padparadscha and cornflower blue.

-- A sapphire is a rock forming mineral referred to as a Corundum - a crystalline form of aluminium oxide containing traces of iron, titanium, vanadium and chromium.
+- A sapphire is a rock-forming mineral referred to as a corundum—a crystalline form of aluminum oxide containing traces of iron, titanium, vanadium, and chromium.
 Sapphires take millions of years to form.

-- The Star of Adam - an oval blue star sapphire, weighing 1,404.49 carats is the largest sapphire on record.
+- The Star of Adam—an oval blue star sapphire weighing 1,404.49 carats—is one of the largest sapphires on record.

-- Most sapphires found in the US come from Montana.
+- Most sapphires found in the United States come from Montana.

 - Blue is the most common color sapphire.

-- The most highly prized sapphire gemstones come from Kashmire, high up in the Himalayas.
+- The most highly prized sapphire gemstones come from Kashmir, high up in the Himalayas.

-- A real sapphire will reflect the same color of the sapphire if you take a flashlight to the gemstone in total darkness - a fake sapphire displays other color reflections.
+- A real sapphire will reflect the same color as the stone if you take a flashlight to the gemstone in total darkness—a fake sapphire displays other color reflections.

 - A mermaid sapphire is the color teal.